 The County is exposed to various risks of loss related to torts, property loss, employee injuries, motor vehicle accidents and errors and omissions of its employees.
 The County self-insures for most risk exposures.
-The County has transferred some of its risk by means of both property and liability insurance coverage for all police helicopters and some leased properties.
-The County also maintains a blanket fidelity bond covering all County employees and certain accident and liability coverage for its summer recreation program.
-The County has established minimum insurance requirements for all contractors and vendors providing services to the County.
+The County has transferred some of its risk by means of carrying property and liability insurance coverage on its police helicopters, a blanket fidelity bond covering all County employees and the following coverage for the summer recreation program: accident insurance, umbrella liability and general liability.
+Essentially all other risks are assumed directly by the County.